ky2710/javascript-allonge-six/myAllonge/markdown/sub_3_oop.md

 C++ has classes, but they are not "first-class entities."
 You can't assign a class to a variable or pass it to a function.
 You can, however, manipulate the constructors for classes, the functions that make new objects.
 But you can't manipulate those constructors to change the behaviour of objects that have already been constructed, instance behaviour is early-bound by default.

 Ruby has classes, and they're first-class entities.
 You can ask an object for its class, you can put a class in a variable, pass it to a method, or return it from a method, just like every other entity in the language.
-Classes in Ruby and Smalltalk even have their own class, they are instances of `Class`![^meta] Instance behaviour is late-bound and open for extension.[^mp]
+Classes in Ruby and Smalltalk even have their own class, they are instances of `Class`! `1` Instance behaviour is late-bound and open for extension.`2`

-[^mp]: Abuse of this feature by extending the behaviour of built-in classes is a controversial topic.

-[^meta]: If the class of a class is `Class`, what class is the class of `Class`?
+>`1` If the class of a class is `Class`, what class is the class of `Class`?
 In Ruby, `Class.class == Class`.
 In Smalltalk, it is `MetaClass`, which opens up the possibility for changing the way classes behave in a deep way.
+>`2` Abuse of this feature by extending the behaviour of built-in classes is a controversial topic.

 ### constructors